-The CSM should be adjusted for changes in risk adjustments for non-financial risk relating to services provided in future periods (LRC) except for the change in the risk adjustment in the LRC relating to the change in time value of money (see AASB 17.B97(a)), subject to the condition that the margin should not be negative.
-Changes in the risk adjustments for non-financial risk-relating to coverage and other services provided in the current or past periods (LIC) should be recognised in profit or loss.
+The CSM should be adjusted for changes in risk adjustments relating to services provided in future periods (LRC) except for the change in the risk adjustment in the LRC relating to the change in time value of money (see AASB 17.B97(a)), subject to the condition that the margin should not be negative.
+Changes in the risk adjustments relating to coverage and other services provided in the current or past periods (LIC) should be recognised in profit or loss.